namvnngu/namvnngu.github.io/drafts/writing.md

 ### Features

-Before jumping into building the command, it is helpful to define the list of features first:
+Before we jump into building the command, it is helpful to define the list of features first:

 - Save commands in `cmd-*` categories files, where `*` is a category, e.g.